bhavesh1974/RestAPI/README.md

 Spring, Swagger, Jackson, log4j, Mongo, MySql, JWT, Bootstrap, file upload

 It is just initial code to start project on any of above technologies.
-There is a LOT to improve in the code and I leave up to you to do you best for this.
+There is a LOT to improve in the code and I leave up to you to do your best for this. ** Please note that it is not about fancy UI.
+It is about how things can be done in Angular, React, Node.js or Java/Spring. **

 MORE COMING UP...HANG IN THERE...:)